-But too much oil is bad too, most mower engines use a splash method of coating the internal components.
+But too much oil is bad also, most mower engines use a splash method of coating the internal components.
 A paddle strikes the surface of the oil and splashes it about.
 If the oil is too full, the paddle no longer splashes as it’s submerged in oil.
 To make matters worse, the submerged paddle aerates the oil which reducing its effectiveness.

-It’s easy to overfill oil level, most mower engines only take (from empty) .65 quart (.61 lt.)
+It’s easy to overfill oil, most mower engines only take (from empty) .65 quart (.61 lt.).
 Common symptoms of too much oil include: oil leaks; no starts; white smoke; stiff pull cord.
 Too much oil needs to be removed and you’ll find an oil syphon on this page that makes removing oil look almost pleasurable.

 Briggs & Stratton – Most models take from empty .65 US quarts (.6 lt.)
 5W30 engine oil.